markstefanchuk/BlnkEntr/README.md

 blnkentr.zip - old version of these files.
 Saved in case someone wants to recompile for an older (different version) of MicroStation OLDBLNKENTR.MA - original (as I received it) compile of BLNKENTR.MA.
 Will not run on V8i.
 I'm pretty sure this was built for V5 or earlier.
+Possibly updated for V7 (not tested).